nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 extending the syntax, right?
 Like you're adding more complex syntax to Rust.
 Do you feel like that's true about this feature?

-Ben: No, actually, I think this is a case of-- I judge language features based on whether or not they make the documentation larger or smaller.
+Ben: No, actually, I think this is a case of— I judge language features based on whether or not they make the documentation larger or smaller.
 And in this case, I think this is a change that makes documentation smaller, because generally, if you have a feature and then you have to say, "but you can't use